pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 a similar name and because some aspects are specific to CSI.

 ```
-// CSIStorageInfo represents information about storage provided by a certain CSI driver,
-// like for example current capacity.
-As in CSIDriverInfo, the name of the CSIStorageInfo
-// objects is the same as the driver name.
-Unlike CSIDriverInfo, these objects are
-// created dynamically and get updated regularly when there are changes.
-type CSIStorageInfo struct {
+type CSIDriver struct {
-    metav1.TypeMeta
-    metav1.ObjectMeta

-   // The actual information may depend on the storage class and therefore
-   // is provided separately for each storage class that uses the driver.
-   // The empty class name is valid and represents information relevant for
-   // ephemeral inline volumes as those don't use storage classes.
-   Info: map[string]CSIStorageClassInfo
+    ...

+	// Specification of the CSI Driver.
+	Spec CSIDriverSpec `json:"spec" protobuf:"bytes,2,opt,name=spec"`

+	// Status of the CSI Driver.
+	// +optional
+	Status CSIDriverStatus `json:"status,omitempty" protobuf:"bytes,3,opt,name=status"`
 }

-// CSIStorageClassInfo contains information for one particular storage class
-// of a CSI driver.
-type CSIStorageClassInfo struct {
+type CSIDriverSpec struct {
-    // A CSI driver may allocate storage from one or more pools with different
+    ...

+	// CapacityTracking defines whether the driver deployment will provide
+	// capacity information as part of the driver status.
-    // attributes.
+	// +optional
-    Pools []CSIStoragePoolInfo
+	CapacityTracking *bool `json:"capacityTracking,omitempty" protobuf:"bytes,4,opt,name=capacityTracking"`
 }

+// CSIDriverStatus represents dynamic information about the driver and
+// the storage provided by it, like for example current capacity.
+type CSIDriverStatus struct {
+	// Each driver can provide different kinds of storage.
+	// +patchMergeKey=storageClassName
+	// +patchStrategy=merge
+	// +listType=map
+	// +listMapKey=storageClassName
+	// +optional
+	Storage []CSIStorage `patchStrategy:"merge" patchMergeKey:"storageClassName" json:"storage,omitempty" protobuf:"bytes,1,opt,name=storage"`
+}

+// CSIStorage contains information for one particular kind of storage
+// provided by a CSI driver.
+type CSIStorage struct {
+	// The storage class name matches the name of some actual
+	// `StorageClass`, in which case the information applies when
+	// using that storage class for a volume.
+There are also two
+	// special names:
+	// - <ephemeral> for storage used by ephemeral inline volumes (which
+	//   don't use a storage class)
+	// - <fallback> for storage that is the same regardless of the storage class;
+	//   it is applicable if there is no other, more specific entry
+	StorageClassName string `json:"storageClassName" protobuf:"bytes,1,name=storageClassName"`

+	// A CSI driver may allocate storage from one or more pools
+	// with different attributes.
+The entries must have names that
+	// are unique inside this list.
+	//
+	// +patchMergeKey=name
+	// +patchStrategy=merge
+	// +listType=map
+	// +listMapKey=name
+	// +optional
+	Pools []CSIStoragePool `patchStrategy:"merge" patchMergeKey:"name" json:"pools,omitempty" protobuf:"bytes,2,opt,name=pools"`
+}

+const (
+	// FallbackStorageClassName is used for a CSIStorage element which
+	// applies when there isn't a more specific element for the
+	// current storage class or ephemeral volume.
+	FallbackStorageClassName = "<fallback>"

+	// EphemeralStorageClassName is used for storage from which
+	// ephemeral volumes are allocated.
+	EphemeralStorageClassName = "<ephemeral>"
+)

-// CSIStoragePoolInfo identifies one particular storage pool
+// CSIStoragePoolInfo identifies one particular storage pool and
-// and stores the corresponding attributes.
+// stores the corresponding attributes.
+//
+// A pool might only be accessible from a subset of the nodes in the
+// cluster.
+That subset can be identified either via NodeTopology or
+// NodeList, but not both.
+If neither is set, the pool is assumed
+// to be available in the entire cluster.
-type CSIStoragePoolInfo struct {
+type CSIStoragePool struct {
+	// The name is some user-friendly identifier for this entry.
+	Name string `json:"name" protobuf:"bytes,1,name=name"`

 	// NodeTopology can be used to describe a storage pool that is available
+	// only for nodes matching certain criteria.
+	// +optional
+	NodeTopology *v1.NodeSelector `json:"nodeTopology,omitempty" protobuf:"bytes,2,opt,name=nodeTopology"`

+	// NodeList can be used to describe a storage pool that is available
 	// only for certain nodes in the cluster.
-If not set, the pool is consider
-    // to be available from all nodes.
+    //
+    // +listType=set
 	// +optional
-    NodeTopology *v1.NodeSelector
+	NodeList []string `json:"nodeList,omitempty" protobuf:"bytes,3,opt,name=nodeList"`

 	// Capacity is the size of the largest volume that currently can
 	// be created.
 This is a best-effort guess and even volumes
 	// of that size might not get created successfully.
 	// +optional
-    Capacity *resource.Quantity
+	Capacity *resource.Quantity `json:"capacity,omitempty" protobuf:"bytes,4,opt,name=capacity"`

 	// ExpiryTime is the absolute time at which this entry becomes obsolete.
 	// When not set, the entry is valid forever.
-    // +optional
-    ExpiryTime: *metav1.Time
+	ExpiryTime *metav1.Time `json:"expiryTime,omitempty" protobuf:"bytes,5,opt,name=expiryTime"`
 }
 ```

-How the NodeSelector is composed is not defined by the API and may change over time.
-How the external-provisioner handles this is explained in the next section.
+This API is designed so that updating a `CSIStoragePool` can be done with a `PATCH` operation.
+This way, individual writers can send updates without having to get the latest full `CSIDriver` object and there is no risk of conflicts due to concurrent writes.

+Removing obsolete information when uninstalling a driver is simple because it is part of the usual `CSIDriver` removal.

+How the availability of the `CSIStoragePool` within the cluster is defined is up to the CSI driver.
+This may get extended in the future to also cover other use cases, like reporting the capacity of individual disks inside a node.

 #### Size of ephemeral inline volumes